Going green is sound business. But what does this really mean?

-The way in which resources (energy, water, waste) are managed is a product of hundreds of individual decisions by operators, production planners, facilities managers and procurement.
+The way in which resources (energy, water, waste) are managed is a product of hundreds of individual decisions by operators, production planners, facilities managers, and procurement.
 Many of these operating decisions are made in the context of the individual systems, not taking into account the overall impact on resource performance.

-Frequently building operators are not properly trained on the full automation aspects of the various systems and may manually override certain components order to solve a service request.
+Frequently building operators are not properly trained on the full automation aspects of the various systems and may manually override certain components in order to solve a service request.
 Because they may not be fully trained or familiar with overall system capabilities, these behaviors nullify any benefits of the technology in place.
 Operating building automation systems outside their intended design will certainly to drive up resource consumption and expense.

 Once it comes time to pay the various invoices, perhaps as long as 60 days later, the finance and accounting departments typically just process and pay the bills.
 They may only take exception if there are significant anomalies in the expense line reconciliation.
-Of course by this time, the systems have been operating outside norms for 30 to 60 days, driving up utility and overhead expenses.
+Of course, by this time, the systems have been operating outside norms for 30 to 60 days, driving up utility and overhead expenses.

 To effectively manage the energy resource expense line, you first need to understand ‘how, when and where’ consumption and waste occurs in your facility through an energy audit process.
-As a result of the audit Energy Management Opportunities (EMO’s) will be identified, in this there will be practical methods to tune your building and implement no and low cost EMO’s to quickly and easily realize savings.
+As a result of the audit, Energy Management Opportunities (EMO’s) will be identified.
+In this, there will be practical methods to tune your building and implement no and low-cost EMO’s to quickly and easily realize savings.
 It then becomes imperative to meter, measure and actively monitor energy consumption to maintain optimal performance and watch for operational anomalies.

 With the ever-increasing cadre of individual building automation and intelligence systems, certain non-essential components may become overlooked or manually overridden at the behest of making tenants and consumers comfortable.
 When these systems are overridden, the result is less than optimal performance and increased operational expenses.

 Through a comprehensive whole building assessment, ‘how, when and where’ energy is used can be understood and a baseline set.
-Once established, EMO’s and expense reducing opportunities that are normally unable to be identified or evaluated individually, can be identified and fine tuned to achieve positive operational and financial results.
+Once established, EMO’s and expense reducing opportunities that are normally unable to be identified or evaluated individually, can be identified and fine-tuned to achieve positive operational and financial results.

-Focusing first on fine tuning and adjustments to the systems currently in place, can and will expose many sustainable opportunities to achieve optimal performance and reduce expenses without significant capital expenditures.
-The ongoing measurement, monitoring and management of the collective systems will also engage a process of continuous improvement.
+Focusing first on fine-tuning and adjustments to the systems currently in place, can and will expose many sustainable opportunities to achieve optimal performance and reduce expenses without significant capital expenditures.
+The ongoing measurement, monitoring, and management of the collective systems will also engage a process of continuous improvement.

 By implementing a comprehensive energy management assessment into the disparate systems and their performance characteristics, not only will you generate better returns and increase asset value, you will improve the environment.